iFrankWu/ChechuAccordion/README.md

 Options :
 ---------

-effect        : 'slideDown';  // slideUp, slideDown
+effect        : 'slideDown';  // slideUp, slideDown,rotate
 slideTime     : 1.5           // Time in seconds
 hideAllPanels : true/false    // if true, all panels will be closed at each click except the current one. loaderImg     : true/false